clij/clij-benchmarking/benchmarking_operations.md

 ## Benchmarked computing hardware
 Benchmarking was executed on
-* a laptop with an Intel Core i7-8650U CPU and a Intel UHD 620 GPU,
+* a laptop with an Intel Core i7-8650U CPU and a Intel UHD 620 GPU ("MYERS-PC-21"),
-* a workstation with an Intel Xeon Silver 4110 CPU in combination with a Nvidia Quadro P6000 GPU.
+* a workstation with an Intel Xeon Silver 4110 CPU in combination with a Nvidia Quadro P6000 GPU ("MYERS-PC-22").

 ## Results